cityofaustin/knackpostgres/README.md

 >>> app = App("myappidstring")

-# !
-This will overwrite the destination DB schema !
+# This will overwrite the public schema in the destination DB!
 >>> loader = Loader(app, overwrite=True)
 ```